 Worst case?
 You’ll own a cool piece of art with a great story behind it.

-Note: This article has undergone peer review and adheres to the highest editorial standards.
+This article has undergone peer review and adheres to the highest editorial standards, reflecting our commitment as the #1 art buying guide in the United States.